NiamhG42/GameTools-Final-Project/README.md

 *Building blocks now check to see if they're completely surrounded

-*If a block is surrounded, it's mesh doesn't render
+*If a block is surrounded, its mesh doesn't render

-*Added new materials (3 themes, Sunflower/Daisy/Poppy)
+*Designed and added new materials
+New Materials:
+- Wood (Yellow, White, Green)
+- Basic Tile (Yellow, White, Green)
+- "Daisy" themed tiles
+- "Sunflower" themed tiles
+- "Poppy" themed tiles
+- Racetrack tile
+- Glass

 *Created perlin noise texture for land outside city